Claudio Schiavoni

-Claudio Schiavoni (born 14 November 1960) is an Italian racing driver currently competing in the FIA World Endurance Championship and the European Le Mans Series for Iron Lynx.
+Claudio Schiavoni (born 14 November 1960) is an Italian racing driver, and co-founder and part-owner of racing team Iron Lynx, currently competing in the FIA World Endurance Championship and the European Le Mans Series.
 Schiavoni previously competed in the Ferrari Challenge, Blancpain GT Sports Club and Michelin Le Mans Cup with Kessel Racing and Scuderia Niki.
 Schiavoni has competed in the Gulf 12 Hours three times, finishing 3rd in his class for Kessel Racing in 2016 and 2017.

 Racing record

 Racing career summary

 † As Schiavoni was a guest driver, he was ineligible to score championship points.